Paper on Skin™ 2026

 13 MODELS

-1. Paper on Skin™ partners with Sue Rees Modelling and Deportment Academy and En Vogue Modelling Agency and Events to supply models as required.
+1. Paper on Skin™ partners with Sue Rees Modelling and Deportment Academy to supply models as required.
 Information provided by finalists will be used for model matching.

 - the model must be available at designated times for filming/photography